SINoALFON/hybrid-identity-lab/BUILD-LOG.md

   — it resolves through group nesting at authentication time
 - This is the definitive check for effective access.
-Directory queries report what is configured; the token reports what actually governs authorisation
+Directory queries report what is configured; the token reports what actually governs authorization

-## Session 9 — Loopback processing verified
+## Session 10 — Loopback processing verified

 **Computer OU structure**
 - Created Computers → Workstations → SharedBays.
 The depth is driven by